-Earning credit card rewards for insurance premiums is becoming quite the rare unicorn indeed.
-One by one, banks have progressively excluded insurance transactions from their rewards programs, leaving few options for what can be a substantial recurring payment.
+Here’s the bad news: the days of earning free credit card points on insurance premiums are all but gone.
+Banks have progressively excluded this category from their rewards programs, leaving very few options for what can be a substantial recurring payment.

 |This guide forms part of the “best card” series.
 Check out other category specific guides below, or the overall guide here.|